Steenkiste/Colorful-Conway-s-Game-of-Life/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## License
-This project is open-source.
-You can use, modify, and distribute it.
-If you include major changes or use it as part of your project, consider giving credit in your own README.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this project under the terms of the license.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>